logzio/logzio-python-handler/README.md

 [![PyPI version](https://badge.fury.io/py/logzio-python-handler.svg)](https://badge.fury.io/py/logzio-python-handler)

 # The Logz.io Python Handler
 This is a Python handler that sends logs in bulk over HTTPS to Logz.io.
-The handler uses an internal buffer, and you can choose the drain timeout as well as the number of messages to hold in the queue before the drain.
-Everything works in threads, so if the main program exists, the threads will continue to work until all logs are drained.

-**This is in BETA.
-We currently use this handler internally.
-We will provide tests soon**
+The handler uses a subclass named LogzioSender (which can be used without this handler as well, to ship raw data).
+The LogzioSender class opens a new Thread, that consumes from the logs queue.
+Each iteration (its frequency of which can be configured by the logs_drain_timeout parameter), will try to consume the queue in its entirety.
+Logs will get divided into separate bulks, based on their size.
+LogzioSender will check if the main thread is alive.
+In case the main thread quits, it will try to consume the queue one last time, and then exit.
+So your program can hang for a few seconds, until the logs are drained.
+In case the logs failed to be sent to Logz.io after a couple of tries, they will be written to the local file system.
+You can later upload them to Logz.io using curl.

 ## Installation
 ```bash